How to Become an Electrician in Connecticut

 Apprenticeship Options and Requirements

-If you choose a non-union apprenticeship, you will need to find a non-union licensed electrical contractor to work under.
-The Independent Electrical Contractors of New England is a good place to start looking for one of those.
+If you choose a non-union apprenticeship, you must find a licensed non-union electrical contractor to work under.
+A good resource for finding opportunities is the Independent Electrical Contractors of New England.

 Also, to join an apprenticeship, you will need to register as an apprentice with the state of Connecticut.